yusinto/ld-redux/README.md

 ### isLDReady
 This is a boolean flag in LD reducer which gets set to true when the sdk has finished loading.
 You can subscribe to this state if you need to perform custom operations on component load.
-By default, the ldRedux.getFlags method injects this flag implicitly so if you follow step 3 above, you'll find that isLDReady is already available as props to your component.
+By default, the ldRedux.getFlags method injects this flag implicitly so if you follow step 3 above, you'll find that isLDReady is already available as props in your component.

 ## Example
 Check the [example](https://github.com/yusinto/ld-redux/tree/master/example) for a fully working spa with react, redux and react-router.